rashmeetchhabra12/User-Payout-Management/README.md

 ### Common Windows Fixes

-- If `python` opens the Microsoft Store, disable the App Execution Alias for Python in Windows settings.
+- If `python` opens the Microsoft Store, disable the Python App Execution Alias in Windows settings.
-- If terminal still cannot find Python, reopen the terminal after installation.
+- If the terminal still cannot find Python, reopen the terminal after installation.
-- If both `python` and `py` fail, reinstall Python and ensure PATH is enabled during setup.
+- If both `python` and `py` fail, reinstall Python and ensure PATH was enabled.

 ## 16. Sample API Flow